How AI and Real-Time Aviation Data Are Redefining Smart Travel at Phocuswright Europe 2025

 Why Aviation Data Matters

-Real-time flight data allows travelers and businesses to quickly adapt to disruptions, minimizing uncertainty and enhancing travel planning.
+Real-time aviation data enables travellers, OTAs and airlines to swiftly adapt to disruptions, minimizing uncertainty and improving smart travel planning.

 AI integration: Aviation data becomes rapidly more valuable when paired with AI, enabling predictive analytics, smarter recommendations, and automation across the travel journey.